‘It’s impossible’: NY nursing homes fret about testing order

 “We are doing everything in our power to help protect residents,” said County Executive Ed Day, a Republican.
 “We know how difficult and worrying this situation is.”

-Associated Press investigative researcher Randy Herschaft in New York and writer Marina Villeneuve in Albany, New York, contributed.
+Associated Press investigative researcher Randy Herschaft and video journalist Joe Frederick in New York and writer Marina Villeneuve in Albany contributed.